Former Atlanta officer charged in Brooks killing surrenders to authorities

 The former Atlanta police officer charged with murder in the shooting death of Rayshard Brooks last week turned himself into authorities on Thursday afternoon, in keeping with an arrangement with prosecutors, jail records showed.
 Garrett Rolfe, a white officer charged on Wednesday in the killing, was being held at the Fulton County jail.
 He was fired by the city's police department on Saturday, a day after the shooting in the parking lot of a Wendy's fast food restaurant.

 The death of Brooks - the latest in a long line of African Americans whose fatal encounters with law enforcement have been captured on video - further heightened social tensions at a time of national soul searching over police brutality and racism in the U.S. criminal justice system.
-Fulton County District Attorney Paul Howard, who faces a tough race for re-election this year, said on Thursday that political motives had played no role in how he handled the case.
+Fulton County District Attorney Paul Howard, who is black, said on Thursday that he himself had received a series of threats, including one from an individual who threatened to burn down his home.

-"We have to understand the big picture," Howard told CNN.
-"This is a 27-year-old man who is dead.
-He didn't have to die.
-These shootings are continuing to happen all over our country ... and a high number of them are African Americans."
+"The threats are racist in nature," Howard said in an interview on MSNBC.
+"It's unfortunate that those things have happened, but I can tell the people who did it that it's not going to change what I do."
 Announcing the charges on Wednesday, Howard had said he recommended no bond for Rolfe, who shot Brooks twice in the back with his service handgun after a scuffle.
 Rolfe was charged with felony murder and 10 other counts.

 A second officer on the scene, Devin Brosnan, did not discharge his weapon.
 He faces a handful of lesser charges, including aggravated assault and violation of his oath.
 Brosnan turned himself in at the jail earlier on Thursday and was released on bond, according to his lawyer.